|

 Proponents need at least 598,105 signatures to get the proposal on the November 2004 ballot.

+If voters approve the initiative, districts would be redrawn before the 2006 election, and then again after each decennial U.S. census, Costa said.
 This sounds like a mess waiting to happen.
 The districts would have to be approved by the voters first?
 You've got to be kidding.

-:: Deb 11:21 AM :: permalink :: [0] comments :: ::
+:: Deb 11:21 AM :: permalink ::

-State: Bush ignored fire plea
+Big Surprise State: Bush ignored fire plea

 The U.S. Senate passed controversial legislation Thursday allowing the thinning of forests across the West, and another debate erupted over whether dire warnings about a bark beetle infestation were ignored in Washington.
 In April, Gov. Gray Davis requested $430 million to remove unhealthy trees on 415, 000 acres of forest, but the request for emergency funds went unanswered until last week -- and then was denied.